palohiya/Financial-Analysis-and-the-Prediction-of-Stock-Returns/README.md

 # Financial Analysis of Indian Banks

-This data project focuses on exploratory data analysis of Indian bank stock prices from the year **2006** to the year **2020**.
+This data project focuses on exploratory data analysis of Indian bank stock prices from the year **2006** to the **Current Date**.
 This project is just meant to practice visualization and pandas skills, it is not meant to be a robust financial analysis or be taken as financial advice.

-This project focuses on bank stocks and see how they progressed throughout the [financial crisis](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308) all the way to early 2020.
+This project focuses on bank stocks and see how they progressed throughout the [financial crisis](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308) all the way to early 2020 and during [2020 Stock Market Crash also known as Coronavirus Crash](https://en.wikipedia.org/wiki/2020_stock_market_crash).

 Data collected from [Yahoo Finance](https://in.finance.yahoo.com/)